Getting a sore throat may bring on some anxious feelings these days, but you may not have to rush to the doctor just yet.

-The FDA explains that the organisms in tap water meant for drinking would normally be killed off by stomach acid, but using it in a nasal irrigation system introduces them directly to your nasal passages, where they could be harmful and even potentially fatal to you.
+The FDA explains that the organisms in tap water meant for drinking are killed off by stomach acid, but using it in a nasal irrigation system introduces them directly to your nasal passages, where they could be harmful to you.

 3. Drink Water

-If you're experiencing a sore throat, one of the first remedies you should reach for is good old-fashioned water, Dr. Mehdizadeh says.
-Drinking enough water when you have a sore throat is especially important because the more water you drink, the more mucus and saliva you produce, which coats your throat and respiratory tract.
+If you have a sore throat, one of the first remedies you should reach for is good old-fashioned water, Dr. Mehdizadeh says.

 "Hydration is super important," Dr. Mehdizadeh adds.
 "I have patients who have sore throats because they are only drinking one [glass of] water in a day."

 A spoonful of honey might help a sore throat.